carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 feature called the [`@font-face` at-rule.](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) If you have not used this feature before, an overview is available [here](https://css-tricks.com/snippets/css/using-font-face/).

-In general, the structure of an `@font-face` block for IBM Plex will follow this
+In general, the structure of an `@font-face` block for IBM Plex will follows
 template:

 ```css